Frequently Asked Questions

 - Toiletries in the original packaging (soap, solid/stick deodorant, toothpaste, lotion, shampoo, and feminine products)

 Note: Toiletries must be alcohol-free and not in glass or aluminum containers.
-Personal toiletries may need to be stored at the RN station and labeled with your name.
+Personal toiletries may need to be stored at the nurse’s station and labeled with your name.

 What can’t I bring with me?